agylia/public-api/README.md

 #### Create a journal
 You can use the _SetJournal_ API to create a CPD journal.

-You can specify the attributes to be associated with a CPD journal, including a start date, end date, submission date, and status.
+You can specify the attributes to be associated with a CPD journal, including a start date, end date, submission date, status, target, and target mode.

 ```
 {